 Agriculture is one of the most profitable economic activities in Kenya.
-Not more than 20% of the Kenyan land is suitable for crops to grow.
-12 % of this land falls under high potential agricultural land while 8% have medium potential to grow crops.
+Not more than 20% of Kenyan land is suitable for crops to grow.
+12 % of this land falls under high potential agricultural land, while 8% has medium potential to grow crops.

 People who engage in farming in Kenya are small-scale farmers with limited technology.
 The agriculture sector employs about 40% of the total population in Kenya.
 Also, it is a livelihood to 70% of the rural people across the country.
 Finally, agriculture contributes to 65% of export earnings and offers a living to 80% of the Kenyan population.

 The Most Profitable Crops to Grow in Kenya

 |Sukuma Wiki||Ksh240,000-ksh720,000||2-3 months|

 |Saffron||_||2 -3 months|

 List of the Most Profitable Crops to Grow in Kenya